-Although it’s been used for decades, the use of BMI as health metric is sorely outdated.
+Although it’s been used for decades, the use of BMI as a health metric is sorely outdated.
 Here are 3 reasons why it doesn’t measure up.

 Determining a healthy weight is a complicated issue.
 We can observe the variability simply by looking around us –